mylesalamb/TauOS/README.md

 As this operating system will realistically only ever target one board, the Raspberry Pi 4b, I will probably develop it as a monolithic kernel.
 As the hardware fixed.
-Maybe I'll port it to the Raspberry Pi 5, whenever that comes out.
+Maybe I'll port it to the Raspberry Pi 5, or a mangopi-mq, whenever I am in posession of one of those boards.

 I have a SPI ethernet board which is much easier to program than the PCI ethernet on the board, so networking is something that I will also work on.